Table of Contents

 MSI Z390-A PRO

-If you don’t really need RGB or a board that’s extremely flashy, MSI’s Z390-A PRO is a great way to save a few bucks without sacrificing on any of the most necessary features.
-Some might consider it pretty barebone, but it actually has a lot of features, and this is the best budget Z390 motherboard under $100.
+If you don’t really need RGB or aboard that’s extremely flashy, MSI’s Z390-A PRO is a great way to save a few bucks without sacrificing on any of the most necessary features.
+Some might consider it pretty barebone, but it actually has a lot of features.

 To begin with, the LGA1151 socket means you can use both an 8th gen and a 9th gen Intel CPU.
 MSI also includes support for dual-channel DDR4 memory, and at up to 4400Mhz with overclocking, which is impressive at this price point.